- Makenzie Miller

 Knowing this can be helpful when determining rather your baby is asleep or awake.
 The number one action you can take to decipher asleep vs. awake is - take a pause.
 Meaning once you think your baby is awake give them a minute or 2 before you tend to them.
 You never know, they may just surprise you and fall back asleep.

-If you're looking for more on newborn sleep or a useful gift for that first time mom friend check out my newborn sleep package here.
+If you're looking for more on newborn sleep or a useful gift for that first time mom friend contact me here.